openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 ## Install `minikube` Addons

 We'll use the `ingress-nginx` and associated DNS addon in this quickstart.
 This allows us to run DNS locally instead of deploying cloud infrastructure for this exercise.
-The Ziti pods will need these addons even if you decide to forego configuring your computer's DNS resolver to use the `minikube` DNS server.
+The pods will the addon DNS server even if you decide to forego configuring your computer's DNS resolver to use the `minikube` DNS server.

 ```bash
 minikube --profile miniziti addons enable ingress
 minikube --profile miniziti addons enable ingress-dns
 ```

-Ziti will need SSL passthrough, so let's patch the `ingress-nginx` deployment to enable that feature.
+OpenZiti will need SSL passthrough, so let's patch the `ingress-nginx` deployment to enable that feature.

 ```bash
 kubectl patch deployment -n ingress-nginx ingress-nginx-controller \